Ivo-Balbaert/The_Way_to_Jai/book/5_Constants, variables, types and operations.md

 Conversion of the type of a variable is strictly controlled, and operations can only work on certain types.
 This all adds up to better error-checking by the compiler, and thus more robust, safer and much faster programs.

-You can and often must indicate the type explicitly, but the compiler can also _infer_ many types (see ??) to ease the task of the programmer here.
+You can and often must indicate the type explicitly, but the compiler can also _infer_ many types (see § 5.3.1 case 3) to ease the task of the programmer here.

 ### 5.1.2 The primitive types
 Here are some examples for these types: